re-data/dbt-re-data/README.md

  Numbers of rows added to table in specific time range. `re_data` time range is currently one day period.

  #### re_count_nulls ([source](models/final_metrics/re_count_nulls.sql))
  Number of nulls in a given column for specific time range.
-Rows in this table apart from `table_name` also have `column_name`.

  #### re_count_missing ([source](models/final_metrics/re_count_missing.sql))
  Number of nulls and empty string values in a given column for specific time range.